MarwanDebbiche/pylambdarest/README.md

 Why another framework ?

-When using API Gateway and python Lambda functions, the most common pattern is to have a unique Lambda function triggered by a proxy API Gateway resource.
+When using API Gateway and python Lambda functions, one common pattern is to have a unique Lambda function triggered by a proxy API Gateway resource.
 The Lambda then uses a framework like [Flask](https://flask.palletsprojects.com/en/1.1.x/) to do all the routing.
 In an API Gateway + Lambda context, I feel like **the routing should be handled by API Gateway itself**, then forwarding the request to specific Lambda functions for each resource or endpoint.

 ## Features